mullaghori/Mobile-Package-Bill-Calculator/README.md

 A mobile phone service provider has three different subscription packages for its customers:

-Package 1   - For RM40 per month 450 minutes are provided.-
+Package 1   ` For RM40 per month 450 minutes are provided.`
             _ Additional minutes are RM0.45 per minute._
 Package 2   * For RM60 per month 900 minutes are provided.
             - Additional minutes are RM0.45 per minute.